Mxia09/attack-on-python/journals/russell_cruz.md

 ## July 26,2023
 Working on fixing Sign up and login form on the front end to successfully generate a token.
 Finishing up game components to be able to have a fully functional battle scene.
 Pushing changes to main.

+## July 27, 2023
+Worked on front end game styling and modifying components.
+Along with Front end leaderboard fix to allow connection to back end scores.